Eulogius Schneider: On the scaffold

 In 1791 Schneider went to Strasbourg, marked by the Revolution, and took over numerous offices and functions in the following years.
 He was episcopal vicar and professor at the seminary for priests and preacher at the Strasbourg Cathedral.
 He finally distanced himself more and more from his clerical office and devoted himself to the revolutionary movement.
 He became a councillor, the publisher and editor-in-chief of the magazine, "Argos", which was published as of June 1792, and at times the president of the Strasbourg Dominican club.
 In the course of his increasing radicalization, he was the leader of the surveillance and security committee and the civil commissioner and prosecutor at the Revolutionary Tribunal.
 In this position, he supported the terror and imposed around thirty death sentences.
 During this time, he also wrote what is presumably the first German translation of the Marseillaise.

 In 1793, Eulogius Schneider married Sara Stamm, the daughter of a Strasbourg wine dealer.

-A few hours after his wedding, Schneider was arrested on December 15 on the orders of Saint-Just and Lebas, the commissioner of the National Convention and "Representative on Extraordinary Mission" for Alsace, and he was bound to the guillotine on the Strasbourg "Parade Ground".
+A few hours after his wedding, Schneider was arrested on December 15 on the orders of Saint-Just and Lebas, the commissioner of the National Convention and "Representative on Extraordinary Mission" for Alsace, and he was executed by guillotine on the Strasbourg "Parade Ground".
 The reason: Schneider, "former priest and born subject of the (German) Kaiser had driven into Strasbourg with excessive splendor, drawn by six horses, surrounded by guardsmen with bare sabres".
 Thus, "this Schneider" should be "displayed for show to the people on the scaffold of the guillotine today (December 15, 1793) from 10 o'clock in the morning until 2 o'clock in the afternoon, to atone for the disgrace to the morals of the developing republic."
 Afterwards, the accused should "be driven from brigade to brigade to Paris to the Committee of the Public Welfare of the National Convention!"

 Eulogius Schneider spent his imprisonment in the Abbey of Saint-Germain-des-Prés in Paris.
 There, he shared a cell with Count Merville, an aristocratic opponent of the Revolution.

 On April 1, 1794, Eulogius Schneider was executed by guillotine in Paris.

 Schneider's execution must be seen in the context that the Committee of Public Safety around Maximilien Robespierre had to make concessions to the bourgeoisie, after it had liquidated the girondists and the "right" circles of their Mountain party around Georges Danton, and now also had to take action against the social-revolutionary sans-culottes, of whom Schneider was considered to be an advocate.
 In addition, Schneider was deemed suspicious in view of his cosmopolitanism, which corresponded to the political positions of the gironde in this respect.